frederickjeanguerin/jlox/README.md

 ### 6.1 - Comma expression

 This one is tricky because it can mess with arguments list in function calls.
+If it were just for me, I would use another separator than the comma.

 ### 6.2 - Ternary

+The famous `condition ? expr_if_true : expr_if_false` operator.

 ### 6.3 - Binary without first operand.

-An error token is provided as a missing operand and the parsing continues.
+An error token is provided as a missing first operand and the parsing continues.

 ## 7 - Evaluating expressions